astertournoy/Fault-Detection-System/README.md

 # Fault-Detection-System
-integrated fault detection system for FDM using three cameras (2 raspberry pi cameras and one usb)
+This code presents an integrated fault detection system for FDM printers using three cameras (2 raspberry pi cameras mounted on the bed and one usb nozzle camera).
+It uses 2 pre-trained YOLOv8 models (for the nozzle camera and bed cameras), together capable of detecting 12 different 3D printing errors.